tolarewaju3/codelikethewind/5g-streaming/README.md

 The data that comes in from cell devices is often unstructured.
 So **we’ll use Apache Flink to transform the data and store it in data grid.**

 First, **install the Flink Operator.** Switch back to the Administrator view.
-On the left menu, select Operators → OperatorHub and type Flink.
+On the left menu, select Operators → OperatorHub and type `Flink`.
 Click Install, use the `openshift-operator` namespace, and create the flink operator.

 ![Flink Installation](img/flink.png)

 After the operator finishes installing, **we’ll create a new Flink deployment.** On the left menu, select "Installed Operators" and click Flink Kubernetes Operator.

-Under the Provided APIs, **select Flink deployment.** **Switch the view to YAML** and paste in the configuration below.
+Under the Provided APIs, **select Flink deployment.** Switch the view to YAML and replace everything with the configuration below.

 ```
 kind: FlinkDeployment